 Numerical Methods

-The numerical techniques used to solve the Navier-Stokes equations may be based on either a finite-difference or a finite-volume approach, and numerous algorithms have been developed, each with their relative advantages.
-Finite-difference methods are the most common, and are used to approximate the time and space derivatives in the equations using Taylor series approximations at each node on the computational grid; a node can be considered the intersection between grid lines.
+The numerical techniques used to solve the Navier-Stokes equations may be based on either a finite-difference or a finite-volume approach, and numerous algorithms have been developed, each with relative advantages.
+Finite-difference methods are the most common.
+They approximate the time and space derivatives in the equations using Taylor series approximations at each node on the computational grid; a node can be considered the intersection between grid lines.

 Finite-Difference Methods